 Oh boy, why did it take me almost five years of living in Spain to finally go to Valencia?
 I still struggle to figure out why.
 Somehow I thought Valencia was a city mainly for old people and was quite touristic.
 But let me tell you beforehand: You can have A LOT of fun in Valencia, and it is full of young people and has everything you could ask for: A beach, a beautiful old town, a modern part of tun, green places and and and.
 Last week we went to Valencia for one weekend and I had an amazing time.
-So here I will let you know what you can do iff you are going to Valencia but do not have a lot of time.
+So here I will let you know what you can do in one day in Valencia when you do not have a lot of time.
 A speed travel guide is what I am going to call it.
 (And I am going to tell you where you will have the best Paella!!)

 What is Valencia famous for?

 There are many different things Valencia is famous for.
 Let me list a couple of them for you: